jettlewisd/money-sender-backend/README.md

     ```

 5. Access the application through the CLI or Postman by interacting with the REST API.

+**The SQL script for this project is located in the Resources folder.

 ## License
 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.